Supply Chain Trends Every Packaging Leader Must Watch

 Consumers are increasingly favoring brands with sustainable packaging, and governments are enacting stricter rules on recyclability and waste.

-New & Evolving U.S. Regulations Include:
+New & Evolving U.S. Sustainability Regulations Include:

 - Extended Producer Responsibility (EPR) Laws